ericmedvet/slides/intro-ml-er-2223/04-tree-based.md

 **Intuitively**:
 - consider all variables (i.e., all $j$) and *all*¹ threshold values
 - choose the pair (variable, threshold) that best separate the data
-  - i.e., that results in the lowest number of **misclassified** examples
+  - i.e., that results in the lowest rate of **misclassified** examples

 .cols[
 .c60[